Conductors: Felix Mottl

 The original copies of the programmes of 18 March 1894, 27 March 1898 and 18 November 1900 concerts reproduced in this section are in the Hector Berlioz Museum, which possesses a large collection of concert programmes.
 We are most grateful to the Museum for granting us permission to reproduce their scanned copies on this page.
 All rights of reproduction reserved.

-of pages 2-3 of the programme see the page on Georges
+For a reproduction of pages 2-3 of the programme see the page on Georges de Massougnes.

 For the performance of Béatrice et Bénédict in 1888 Mottl substituted recitatives in place of the spoken dialogue of Berlioz which had been used for previous performances of the work in Germany in Baden-Baden in 1862-3 and Weimar in 1863.
 The text for the recitatives were written in collaboration with Gustav zu Putlitz, the manager of the Karlsruhe opera and himself a man of the theatre.
 These recitatives were published that same year and continued to be used in Germany after.
 The above illustrations are from a 1918 edition of the piano score in our collection issued by Bote & Bock in Berlin; they show the title page and the start of the duet at the end of Act I.